MicrosoftDocs/sdk-api/sdk-api-src/content/accctrl/ne-accctrl-_access_mode.md

 ### -field SET_ACCESS

-Indicates an <a href="https://msdn.microsoft.com/library/windows/hardware/ff538796">ACCESS_ALLOWED_ACE</a>
-						 structure that allows the specified rights.
+Indicates an <a href="https://msdn.microsoft.com/library/windows/hardware/ff538796">ACCESS_ALLOWED_ACE</a>structure that allows the specified rights.